 Alaska Air National Guard Senior Airman David Warren monitors Alaska airspace Jan.
 24, 2024, at Joint Base Elmendord-Richardson, Alaska.
 (David Bedard/Alaska National Guard)

-Russian military aircraft were tracked operating in the Alaskan Air Defense Identification Zone on Monday, according to North American Aerospace Defense Command.
+Six Russian military aircraft were tracked operating in the Alaskan Air Defense Identification Zone for about 2½ hours Monday, according to North American Aerospace Defense Command.

-“This Russian activity in the Alaskan ADIZ occurs regularly and is not seen as a threat,” the release said.
+“This Russian activity in the Alaskan ADIZ occurs regularly and is not seen as a threat,” the command, based in Colorado Springs, Colo., said in a news release Monday.

 An air defense identification zone, or ADIZ, begins where sovereign airspace ends.
 While not universally recognized, it serves as a buffer area where aircraft are expected to identify themselves for national security purposes.